OptimalDesignLab/PDESolver.jl/src/Readme.md

     main objects.
   * A `checkOptions(opts::Dict)` function that checks for incompatible or unsupported options.
-  * A `const PhysicsName` ASCIIString which is the name of the physics module
+  * A `const PhysicsName` String which is the name of the physics module
   * A `postproc(mesh, sbp, eqn, opts)` function that does post-processing

 ### `init` function